viceroypenguin/SuperLinq/Source/SuperLinq/readme.md

 or tuples of 2.

 This method has 4 overloads.

+### ToList (with length)

+Optimized version of ToList().
+Creates list with expected length to avoid multiply copying items from smaller lists to bigger.

 ### ToLookup

 Creates a [lookup][lookup] from a sequence of [key-value pair][kvp] elements